bschirmer/Number-to-cheque/README.md

 Input: 1.23987 <br>
 Output: ONE DOLLAR AND TWENTY THREE CENTS

-### Edge Cases
-- Input 0
-- Negative numbers
-- Greater than 999 trillion
-- String input
-- x,0xx - e.g. ONE THOUSAND AND TWELVE DOLLARS
-- x.0x - e.g. EIGHT DOLLARS AND THREE CENTS
-- 0.xx - e.g. SEVEN CENTS ONLY
-- Dollar and Dollars
-- Cent and Cents

 ### Errors
 - Zero input
 - Negative Input
 - Number too large
 - Not Valid input
 - Page not found

-### Tests
-Postman tests to cover as many different combinations of the English representation of the input numbers.
-This makes it easy for testers and for any future code changes. <br>
-I would usually unit tests to cover any services.
-As there is no database and there is only one simple function, I decided that the Postman tests were sufficent

-## Front end
-The task does not ask for a GUI but it would be easier for testing to implement a simple GUI.

-## A little bit from me
-Time: ~2 hours setting up various projects to decided which want to go, ~3 hours core logic, ~2 hours error handling, ~1 hour tests, ~1 hour redoing a git error that hurt.
-This is all very generalised and I think I spent a total of about 7 hours on it.

-Git: I would usually branch from master and check into the branch before making a pull request into master.
-I chose not to do that for this test as it is such a small project.
-For a bigger project with releases, I would set up git-flow to make it easier to release software.

-Originally, I was going to do an ASP.NET MVC and I had the core logic working with a very basic frontend.
-However, when I went to test it in Postman, it didn't work so I changed it to a WebApi.
-I feel like there was a rookie error in there somewhere and if I took another look, I think I could find it.

-After getting everything working and tests written, I wanted to then copy the code back into the original ASP.NET project and get it working.
-I decided against this because of time constraints.
-This is where I accidentally discarded changed that I needed.
-Luckily I had all of my tests written and I only lost some minor logic changes to fix.

-### Future enhancements
-- A simple, nice looking front end
-- Multiple languages
-- Ability to print
-- Sign up with banks and add login and authentication so you can print bank-specific cheques.
-Not sure if they will trust me though.